LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

      Concretizer>                                        policy but the grid size
                                                          is determined by the
                                                          concretizer.
- cuda/hip_exec_with_reduce<BLOCK_SIZE>     forall        The cuda/hip exec policy that is
-                                                         recommended for use with reducers.
-                                                         In general using the occupancy
-                                                         calculator policies are better for
-                                                         reducers but exactly how much occupancy
-                                                         to use differs by platform so this policy provides a simple way to get what works best for a platform without having to know the details. cuda/hip_launch_t                         launch        Launches a device kernel,
+ cuda/hip_launch_t                         launch        Launches a device kernel,
                                                          any code expressed within
                                                          the lambda is executed